 Many adults have asked if marijuana a gateway drug and whether it leads to “harder” drug use.

 While most people who smoke marijuana do not go on to use other drugs, long-term studies of high school students show that teens who use “harder” drugs began by smoking marijuana.
 Many of the young adults with whom we have spoken shared that they transitioned to harder drugs because their tolerance to marijuana increased and they needed more to feel the effects of a high.
 Marijuana use is also linked to alcohol addiction and nicotine addiction.
 A phenomenon called cross-sensitization, in effect, “primes” the brain for enhanced or greater responses to other drugs such as morphine.

-does not mean they will go on to use more dangerous drugs.
+If your teen uses or has used marijuana, that does not mean they will go on to use more dangerous drugs.
 There are, however, lasting effects of consuming marijuana in the teen years that can and do make an impact throughout life.

 The question of personal stories